rropen/ado-ext-rr-automation-hub/dev-guide.md

 ## TODO

-- Change name to 'Self-Service Hub' ?
-- Extension default settings stored somewhere? and settable by admins only - Done set as user context 'extension docs'
-- However, the above might be better in a central Git repo, at least defaults
+- Deafult settings in a central Git repo, at least defaults
-- Use pipeline folders to define automation, add folder to settings - Done
-- Wrap promise errors in ADO error prompt?
 - Copy vars from previous run
 - No Personal Data (make this explicit)

+## DONE

+- Change name to 'Self-Service Hub' ? - DONE
+- Use pipeline folders to define automation, add folder to settings - DONE
+- Extension default settings stored somewhere? and settable by admins only - Done set as user context 'extension docs'

 ### BUGS